ocas/InternationalSis/README.md

 International SISAPI
 ---------------------

-All interaction with the OCAS International System (OIS) will be done through the SISAPI.
+All interaction with the OCAS International Application System (IAS) will be done through the SISAPI.
 The SISAPI is secured with the OpenId Protocol.
 In order to receive data from the HTTP Endpoint, each call will need to be passed a Bearer Token in the Authorization Header.
 Please see the [Authentication and Authorization](#authentication-and-authorization) section to learn how to retrieve a Bearer Token.
 If you are using the OCAS Supplied [Sender Client](#sender-client) or [Receiver Client](#receiver-client), we have taken care of the work of acquiring a Bearer Token for you.